 You need a washing machine to handle larger loads of laundry, like a good type of detergent or bleach to prevent colors from fading.
 A dryer would also be pleasant to own, though air-drying your fabrics will prevent them from shrinking.

 Some things need to be laundered frequently, such as articles of clothing, bedsheets, and pillowcases.
 Ensure you wash all fabrics immediately after becoming dirtied to prevent permanent stains.

 7. Dry Cleaning

 Dry cleaning is the act of removing dirt and stains from textiles.
 Instead of using a mix of water and detergent, dry cleaning uses a chemical medium, usually kerosene or hydrocarbon.
-The fabrics do indeed get wet, but water is thrown completely out of the equation.
+The fabrics get wet, but water is thrown completely out of the equation.